jason-white/personal-site/content/uses.md

 - Raleno LED studio light
 - Negative Supply MK1 + MK2

-The scanning rig has evolved pretty quickly.
+The scanning rig is ever-changing it seems.
 You get annoyed rather quickly with a flimsy setup.
 Especially when it yields amazing results *sometimes*.
 The Negative Supply MK1 has pretty much annihilated any remaining frustrations.
+I may get a copy stand at some point, but the tri-pod (inverted) is working really well.

 #### Software
 - Lightroom w/ {{< link href="https://www.negativelabpro.com/" text="Negative Lab Pro" >}}